By Frank Jack Fiamingo

 I believe that most “gun control” advocates simply want to prevent the loss of innocent life and that those of us who use firearms for sport, hunting, recreation, and defense of self and family abhor the initiation of violence.

 We all want the same thing; to see an end to the senseless slaughter.
 There is more common ground than one might at first suspect.

 The difficulty revolves around how different people believe we can and should solve the actual problem of violence.

-I am sure we would all be just as horrified if a murderer used a bomb, a machete or a gun.
+I am sure we would all be just as horrified if a murderer used a bomb, a machete, or a gun.
 Perhaps we all need to focus on what drives a person to kill rather than on how they achieve their goal.
 The result is always the same.
 Families will never again share the joy of life with their murdered loved ones.
 They are left to mourn and grieve while trying to understand the incomprehensible.

 All the rhetoric in the world will not solve the real problem.
 There are truly evil people in the world who murder for their own reasons.
-Some kill for gain, some to avoid responsibility and (as much as it sickens rational people), some individuals kill because they enjoy it.
+Some kill for gain, some to avoid responsibility, and (as much as it sickens rational people), some individuals kill because they enjoy it.
 In many cases, I am sure the murderer is simply deranged.

-A significant reason why we cannot prevent these murders is simply because we cannot predict them.
+A significant reason why we cannot prevent these murders is simply that we cannot predict them.
 Although it is not common, a person who appears perfectly normal one day, may experience a break from reality, choose a weapon and begin murdering people for absolutely no reason.
-We often have no indication whatsoever who that person might be.
+We often have no indication whatsoever of who that person might be.
 The arm-chair analysts who perform the post mortems on these events are never there the day before to prevent them.

 If they were, we would not need to have this conversation.